ataberkatag/CNG445-Software-Development-with-Scripting-Languages/ReadMe-1.txt

 dictionaries, functions, modules, regular expressions, exception handling, command line arguments, and file processing.
 Your main task in this assignment is to develop a simple eye-tracking data analyser for people with autism.

+This assignment made with team which is consist of 2 members.

 data files are asd.txt and control.txt